jza154/Project_16/README.md

   *  View Events by clicking "Community Bulletin Board"
   *  Post new Events by clicking "Community Bulletin Board" > "New Post"
   *  Search all other user by clicking "All Users"

+## Noteworthy ##

+Since I started path to becoming a Software Engineer, I have always optimized for projects that could have an impact on the social community.
+I believe this project has the potential to create meaning positive impact to the society.

+#### This project was authored by my group mates of CMPT 276 and I ####